Have you ever received a text from a family member and couldn't tell if they were joking or not?

 Text messages — amongst other forms of written communication — often lack the ability to convey emotions and tone, making it challenging to understand the intent behind a message.
 This is especially problematic for businesses trying to analyze customer feedback.

 Sentiment analysis tools can interpret the tone and intent of text messages, allowing businesses to respond effectively to feedback.
 In this post, we'll explore what sentiment analysis tools are and provide a list of the best options available.

 What is sentiment analysis?

 Sentiment analysis is a way to figure out the emotions and opinions expressed in written text.
 It uses technology to analyze words and determine if they are positive, negative, or neutral.

 By doing this, businesses can learn what people think about their products or services and make improvements based on the feedback.
 There are tools that help understand how customers feel and use that information to make things better to perform it.

 A sentiment analysis tool is software that analyzes text conversations and evaluates the tone, intent, and emotion behind each message.

 By digging deeper into these elements, the tool uncovers more context from your conversations and helps your customer service team accurately analyze feedback.

-This is particularly useful for companies who actively engage with their customers via social media, chat, and email where it can be difficult to determine the sentiment behind a text-based message.
+This is particularly useful for brands that actively engage with their customers on social media, live chat, and email where it can be difficult to determine the sentiment behind a message.